susmatthew/robotron-curses/README.md

 # How to play?
-clone the repo, then on your command line type:
+clone the repo,
-`code` make && ./robo
+on the command line type `make && ./robo`